gdcc/pyDataverse/CONTRIBUTING.rst

 **String formatting**

-pyDataverse uses f-strings formatting instead of ‘%’ and ‘.format()’ string formatters.
+pyDataverse uses f-strings formatting instead of ``%`` and ``.format()`` string formatters.
+There is still some code around which uses other conventions, but new code should usually use f-strings.

 .. _contributing_code_pre-commit: